-This chapter deals with the remainder of federal lands in the Yukon Territory.
-These lands are outside the Yukon First Nation Settlement Areas, lands under Yukon Transboundary Agreement, and the Inuvialuit Settlement Region.
-(Chapters 1 through 3 deal with these latter three areas of lands.)
+This chapter deals with the remainder of the federal lands in the Northwest Territories.
+These lands are outside boundaries of the Northwest Territories First Nation Settlement Areas, the Inuvialuit Settlement Region, and of the Nunavut Settlement Area.
+(Chapters 5 through 7 deal with these latter three areas of land.)

-Note: This document does not discuss reserves under the Indian Act, and Commissioner's lands.
+Note: This document does not discuss reserves under the Indian Act and Commissioner's lands.